wp-plugins/leenkme/readme.txt

 * Extremely easy to use and setup, essentially a "set it and forget it" service.
 * leenk.me uses the most secure APIs available to connect to your social networks.
-* leenk.me doesn't need to save your passwords.
+* leenk.me doesn't need to save your social network passwords.
 * You authorize which applications are connected to your leenk.me account.

 [Support](http://leenk.me/contact)